Small permutation classes: Introduction

+The proof of Proposition~\ref{prop-embed-inc-osc} in \cite{brignall:simple-permutat:b} uses an encoding of permutations known as the ``rank encoding\footnote{We refer the reader to Albert, Atkinson, and Ru\v{s}kuc~\cite{albert:regular-closed-:} for a detailed study of the rank encoding.}.''
+The following result follows immediately from that work.

+\begin{proposition} The generating function for the class of all permutations contained in some increasing oscillation is $(1-x)/(1-2x-x^3)$, and thus its growth rate is $\kappa$. \end{proposition}

-\minisec{Partial well-order} The poset $(P,\le)$ is said to be {\it partially well-ordered (pwo)\/} if it does not contain an infinite antichain.
+\minisec{Partial well-order} The poset $(P,\le)$ is said to be {\it partially well-ordered (pwo)\/} if it contains neither an infinite descending chain nor an infinite antichain.
 The results stated here have been rediscovered many times and so we will not attempt attribution.